Lake Tanganyika: Fishing

-On Dec.
-12, 2014, the ferry MV Mutambala capsized on Lake Tanganyika, and more than 120 people died.

 History

 It is thought that early Homo sapiens were making an impact on the region during the Stone Age.
 The time period of the Middle Stone Age to Late Stone Age is described as an age of advanced hunter-gatherers.
-It is believed they would have caused megafaunal extinctions.

-There are many methods in which the native people of the area were fishing.
+There are many methods which the native people of the area used for fishing.
 Most of them included using a lantern as a lure for fish that are attracted to light.
 There were three basic forms.
 One called Lusenga which is a wide net used by one person from a canoe.
 The second one is using a lift net.
 This was done by dropping a net deep below the boat using two parallel canoes and then simultaneously pulling it up.
 The third is called Chiromila which consisted of three canoes.
 One canoe was stationary with a lantern while another canoe holds one end of the net and the other circles the stationary one to meet up with the net.

 The first known Westerners to find the lake were the British explorers Richard Burton and John Speke, in 1858.
 They located it while searching for the source of the Nile River.
 Speke continued and found the actual source, Lake Victoria.
 Later David Livingstone passed by the lake.
-He noted the name "Liemba" for its southern part, a word probably from the Fipa language, and in 1927 this was chosen as the new name for the conquered German First World War ship Graf von Götzen which is still serving the lake up to the present time.
+He noted the name "Liemba" for its southern part, a word probably from the Fipa language.
+Tanganyika means "stars" in the Luvale language.